PseudoDevs/IamGhost/FATAL20.md

-Last updated: 2024-04-02 17:56:25
+Last updated: 2024-04-02 17:56:58
-Random Quote: It is with words as with sunbeams.
-The more they are condensed, the deeper they burn. - Robert Southey
+Random Quote: Change in all things is sweet. - Aristotle